 It might be that customers want to be notified of actions that happen in your service, or that they want to be able to search for information right from Slack.
 Taking time to get to know how your customers use both your service and Slack can help you discover problems and solutions that your customers need help with, even if they wouldn’t explicitly call those problems out for you.
 This leads to building an app that truly provides value to your customers.

-As you're planning out your app's functionality, here are a few tips to help you build:
+As you're planning your app's functionality, here are a few tips to help you:

 Before you submit your app for listing in the App Directory, please ensure:

-Please do not submit your app for review if it is in private beta, is still being built, or hasn’t been fully tested.
-Your app should arrive at the review stage as it would in your customers’ hands, which means bug free and fully functional.
+Please do not submit your app for review if it's in private beta, still being built, or hasn’t been fully tested.
+Your app should arrive at the review stage as it would in your customers’ hands, which means bug-free and fully functional.
 We will return submissions that are not ready for review.

 If your app is submitted with bugs, poor user experience, or we repeatedly run into issues of low quality when reviewing, we will return it and ask you to spend more time on it before resubmitting.